Terre des Hommes logoSearch

 Approach

-The project will be implemented with the Association for Termination of Female Genital Mutilation (ATFGM) in close cooperation with SHIVYAWATA (the federation of people with disabilities) and the department of Social Welfare.
-In our holistic approach, we will collaborate with the Government of Tanzania and bring together other CSOs and child champions to advocate for children with a disability.
+The GIVE project will be implemented by our partner, the Association for Termination of Female Genital Mutilation (ATFGM) in close cooperation with SHIVYAWATA (the federation of people with disabilities) and the department of Social Welfare.

 To give exploited children with a disability a voice in northern Tanzania, our approach includes the following activities: